 The course will be structured in such a way as to focus on the speaking situations in which most professionals must perform.
 Appropriate topics, by academic major will be developed within simulated situations.
 Key strategies will be introduced and then integrated into student presentations given during the semester.
-Prerequisites: COM 151
+Prerequisites: COM 151 a member of the media, and a person whose job is to deal with the media, and plays these roles in relations to their own major (ECI students deal with ECI situations, business students deal with businesses, and so forth).
+Prerequisites: EN 102 and upper class status

-COM 360 Press Relations
+COM 360 3 Press Relations